alokanand524/Jhola-Bazar/README.md

 ## License

 This project is for educational purposes.
-Please respect Blinkit's intellectual property and trademarks.
+Please respect Jhola-Bazar's intellectual property and trademarks.

 ## Acknowledgments

-- Inspired by Blinkit's design and user experience
+- Inspired by Jhola-Bazar's design and user experience
 - Built with Expo and React Native ecosystem
 - Uses Unsplash for product images

 ---

 **Note**: This is a clone project for learning purposes.
-It's not affiliated with or endorsed by Blinkit.
+It's not affiliated with or endorsed by Jhola-Bazar.
 =======
-# blinkit-clone
+# jhola-Bazar
 >>>>>>> 666418ff6ee0df2f16c8f01f4e6e7814871d0c22